-You cannot use the Cloud Control Panel to add a public key to an existing server.
+You can’t use the Cloud Control Panel to add a public key to an existing server.
 Follow these steps to add the key manually:

 On your cloud server, create a directory named

-.sshin the home folder of the account you will connect to via SSH.
+.sshin the home folder of the account to which you will connect via SSH.

 mkdir -p ~/.ssh